 Note You must click on the Save button and then the Reboot button for the changes to take effect.

-2.4.7 Configure the SIP Parameters
+2.3.7 Configure the SIP Parameters

-1. Click on the SIP menu button to open the SIP page (Figure 2-20).
+- 1. Click SIP Config to open the SIP Configuration page (Figure 2-17). - Note For specific server configurations, go to the following website address: